GameTheory-/flexxy/exampleSite/content/post/migrate-from-jekyll.md

 ### Usage
 I simply changed:

-{{< highlight go "linenos=table" >}}
+{{< highlight go >}}
 {% image full http://farm5.staticflickr.com/4136/4829260124_57712e570a_o_d.jpg "One of my favorite touristy-type photos.
 I secretly waited for the good light while we were "having fun" and took this.
 Only regret: a stupid pole in the top-left corner of the frame I had to clumsily get rid of at post-processing." ->http://www.flickr.com/photos/alexnormand/4829260124/in/set-72157624547713078/ %}
 {{< /highlight >}}

 to this (this example uses a slightly extended version named `fig`, different than the built-in `figure`):

-{{< highlight go "linenos=table" >}}
+{{< highlight go >}}
 {{%/* fig class="full" src="http://farm5.staticflickr.com/4136/4829260124_57712e570a_o_d.jpg" title="One of my favorite touristy-type photos.
 I secretly waited for the good light while we were having fun and took this.
 Only regret: a stupid pole in the top-left corner of the frame I had to clumsily get rid of at post-processing." link="http://www.flickr.com/photos/alexnormand/4829260124/in/set-72157624547713078/" */%}}
 {{< /highlight >}}

 As a bonus, the shortcode named parameters are, arguably, more readable.